-Note that the cases mentioned in this article are extremely rare, literally 1 in a million.
+It’s important to note that the instances discussed in this article are extremely rare, quite literally one in a million.
 With this context, let’s delve into the subject matter.

-It was soon discovered that this was not always a valid assumption.
-There were instances where a person was infected with HIV but yet the ELISA test showed that he was not.
-This so called ‘False Negative’ ELISA test was initially blamed on the HIV Testing Window Period – the time from when a person is infected with HIV to when antibodies to HIV become detectable in the blood.
-However, we soon discovered that there were other, albeit extremely rare, causes of a False Negative HIV ELISA test.
+It was soon realized that this assumption didn’t always hold true.
+There were cases where a person was infected with HIV, but the ELISA test indicated otherwise.
+This phenomenon, known as a ‘False Negative’ ELISA test, was initially attributed to the HIV Testing Window Period – the time from when a person is infected with HIV to when antibodies to HIV become detectable in the blood.
+However, it was later discovered that there were other, albeit extremely rare, causes of a False Negative HIV ELISA test.

 The commonest cause of a False Negative ELISA – the testing Window Period